-Experience in the developing world strongly preferred.
+Experience in the developing world is strongly preferred.

 Strong communication skills, especially with those of different cultures.

-Competency and proficiency in orthopedic procedures.
+Competency and proficiency in anesthetic procedures.

 This is a full-time, paid position that offers a modest salary with a comprehensive benefits package that may include health and life insurance, relocation assistance, retirement, housing, in-country transportation, and annual leave.